MertcanErdem/Building-Extreaction-From-Lidar-Data/README.md

 ## Requirements

 - Anaconda Distribution
-- QGIS
+- QGIS 3.8
 - Python 3.x
 - GDAL
 - rasterio
 - numpy
 - opencv-python
 - scipy
-- laspy 2.0.0
+- laspy 2.0.0 with laszip extension
 - pyproj

 ## Setup

-1. Install Anaconda Distribution by following since it includes some of the libraries and Jupyer Notebook the instructions [here](https://www.anaconda.com/products/individual).
+1. Install Anaconda Distribution by following since it includes some of the libraries and Jupyer Notebook.
+You can download it with instructions [here](https://www.anaconda.com/products/individual).
 Make sure to add Anaconda to your system's PATH variable during the installation process.
 2. Install GDAL

    ```bash